RMLio/matey/README.md

 - Create minified version by running `npm run build:browser`, which puts the scripts in the current working directory.
-You can also choose your own file destination by running `browserify lib/index.js --standalone Matey -t urify/transform -t brfs -t browserify-css | uglifyjs > my/file/destination.min.js`.
+You can also choose your own file destination by running `browserify lib/index.js --standalone Matey -t urify/transform -t brfs -t browserify-css | terser > my/file/destination.min.js`.
 - Include the script in your HTML code, and call Matey's `init` function on an instance of the `Matey` class:
     ```html
     <script src="matey.min.js" type="text/javascript"></script>